JereKuusela/valheim-infinity_hammer/publish/README.md

   - Adds new settings `move_amount` and `move_amount_large` to configure default bindings.
 	- Adds new command aliases `hammer_area`, `hammer_object` and `hammer_terrain`.
 	- Changes most default bindings only work when the hammer or hoe is equipped.
+	- Changes the command description to always show the actual command.

 - v1.17
 	- Fixes `hammer_config` command not working.